mhrons/mhrons.github.io/docs/pv_smooth.md

 ### Analysis by LPF order

-Following graphs compare the smoothing by IPLPF vs MPLPF method:
+Following graphs compare the smoothing by IPLPF vs SPLPF method:

 #### A day with medium insolation